 About Cost and Financial Aid

-The SWU price per course (most courses are three credit hours) includes the tuition and fees wrapped up in one cost.
-While most colleges charge tuition per credit hour and tack on a bunch of extra fees, SWU offers you a flat-rate cost per course with no hidden fees.
+The SWU price per credit hour includes the tuition and fees wrapped up in one cost.
+While most colleges charge tuition per credit hour and tack on a bunch of extra fees, SWU offers you a flat-rate cost per credit hour with no hidden fees.
 Learn more about SWU’s tuition and fees.

 Yes, there are a number of ways to finance your education.
 Learn about SWU's financial aid process.